Woman talking on the phone at a table with a coffee cup

 Fraudsters are getting more and more sophisticated, making online scams harder to spot.
 They can create fake websites that look like the genuine article and trick people into parting with their cash.

-So if you’ve fallen victim to an online scam, you’re not alone and there’s no need to feel embarrassed.
+In 2024, fraudsters are increasingly using AI to create realistic phishing attempts and synthetic identities.
+This has made scams more convincing than ever.
+So, if you’ve fallen victim to an online scam, you’re not alone, and there’s no need to feel embarrassed.
 We take a look at what you can do to report it and get your money back.

 How was the payment taken?

-The most important questions is - how was the payment taken by the fraudster?
+The most important question is: how was the payment taken by the fraudster?
 The answer to this question determines who you need to contact to claim your money back.
 In most cases, you should try and get in touch with the seller first.
 But if you have no luck, there are other avenues to explore.

 Bank transfer